The full list of MPs calling for Liz Truss to resign

 More than a dozen Conservative MPs have now called for Liz Truss to resign.

-Thursday saw eight Tories – including some who supported Ms Truss for the party leadership – add their voices to calls for the Prime Minister to step down.
+Thursday saw nine Tories – including some who supported Ms Truss for the party leadership – add their voices to calls for the Prime Minister to step down.

 They joined Crispin Blunt, who became the first Tory MP to publicly call for Ms Truss to resign on October 16, and five others who had already made their declarations before the chaotic scenes in the Commons on Wednesday night.